17 Secluded Beaches in Sydney for a Quiet Swim

 Hermit Bay Beach in Vaucluse

-The small strip of sand facing Hermit Bay in Vaucluse is the third secluded beach along the Rose Bay to Watsons Bay walking track, located between Queens Beach and Milk Beach.
+Hermit Bay Beach is a small, secluded strip of sand in Vaucluse, situated along the Rose Bay to Watsons Bay walking track between Queens Beach and Milk Beach.

-Facing Sydney Harbour and the city skyline, the views you get to enjoy from Hermit Bay Beach are sensational.
+With its position facing Sydney Harbour and the city skyline, the views from Hermit Bay Beach are nothing short of sensational.

-Slightly north of the beach is a beautiful grassy area, the perfect spot for a picnic after a relaxing swim at the beach.
+Just north of the beach lies a picturesque grassy area, making it an ideal spot for a picnic after a refreshing swim.

 17. Kutti Beach, Vaucluse